asgarciap/boinc/README.md

 You should have received a copy of the GNU Lesser General Public License along with BOINC.
 If not, see <https://www.gnu.org/licenses/>.

+# BOINC-MGE Note
+A paper will be published soon describing this extension and its results when used in a mobile grid environment.